Veterinary Technology

 None

-This online course provides students with required clinical tasks to be completed in an approved clinical site in the areas of surgical and nursing care, anesthesia, and clinical pathology.
-Topics include surgical and medical care, laboratory procedures in various animal species.
-Upon course completion, the student should be proficient in those skills reinforced from previous semesters.
+This course provides students with the required clinical skills to be completed in approved clinical sites.
+Topics may include but are not limited to the surgical and nursing care, dentistry, and clinical medicine in various animal species.
+Upon course completion, those skills learned from the previous semester should be reinforced and the student should have learned new technical procedures.

 Credits